-During the year ended January 31, 2012, our financing activities provided \$2.1 million of net cash.
-During this year, we borrowed \$597.0 million under our new credit agreement (consisting of gross borrowings of \$600.0 million, reduced by a \$3.0 million original issuance discount), repaid \$583.2 million of outstanding borrowings under our Prior Credit Agreement, and paid \$15.3 million of debt issuance and other debt-related costs.
-The net impact of this debt refinancing activity was a use of \$1.5 million of cash for the year.
-We also received \$12.5 million of proceeds from exercises of stock options during the year.
+During the year ended January 31, 2012, our financing activities provided \$2.1 million of net cash, which included \$12.5 million of proceeds from exercises of stock options, partially offset by cash used in several other financing activities.
+During the year, we borrowed \$597.0 million under the 2011 Credit Agreement (consisting of gross borrowings of \$600.0 million, reduced by a \$3.0 million original issuance discount), repaid \$587.5 million of outstanding borrowings, including \$583.2 million of outstanding borrowings under our 2007 Credit Agreement, and paid \$15.3 million of debt issuance and other debt-related costs.
+The net impact of this debt refinancing activity was a use of \$5.8 million of cash for the year.
+We also made payments of \$2.0 million during the year for the financing portion of payments under contingent consideration arrangements related to prior business combinations.

 During the year ended January 31, 2011, our financing activities used \$6.9 million of net cash.
-Financing activities during the year included \$38.2 million in repayments of financing arrangements, including a \$22.1 million "excess cash flow" payment on our term loan in May 2010 and the December 2010 repayment of \$15.0 million previously borrowed under our revolving credit agreement.
-We also acquired, at market value, \$4.1 million of treasury stock from directors and officers during the year, for purposes of providing funds for the recipient's obligation to pay associated income taxes in connection with the vesting of stock awards.
-In addition, we paid \$4.0 million of fees and expenses related to our Prior Credit Agreement during the year, \$3.6 million of which were consideration for amendments to the agreement.
+Financing activities during the year included \$38.2 million in repayments of financing arrangements, including a \$22.1 million "excess cash flow" payment on our then-outstanding term loan in May 2010 and the December 2010 repayment of \$15.0 million previously borrowed under our then-outstanding revolving credit facility.
+We also acquired, at market value, \$4.1 million of treasury stock from directors and officers during the year for purposes of providing funds for the recipient's obligation to pay associated income taxes in connection with the vesting of stock awards.
+In addition, we paid \$4.0 million of fees and expenses related to our 2007 Credit Agreement during the year, \$3.6 million of which were consideration for amendments to the agreement.
 Partially offsetting these uses of cash was \$40.8 million of proceeds from exercises of stock options.
-Following the completion of certain delayed SEC filings in June 2010, stock option holders were permitted to resume exercising vested stock options.
+Following the completion of certain delayed

+SEC filings in June 2010, stock option holders were permitted to resume exercising vested stock options.
 Stock option exercises had been suspended during our previous extended filing delay period.